-There are some things that only parents of twins understand.
-Our community shared their most hilarious and true to life examples of being a parent of twins.
+Ahhh, the joys of being a parent of twins!
+There are some things that only we understand.
+Our Twiniversity parents shared their most hilarious and true to life examples of what it’s like being a parent of twins.

 If you’re a parent of twins you are already very familiar with the unique differences that separate us and parents of singletons.
 But what are the actual things that make us unique?

 We asked our Twiniversity fans to finish this sentence:

 “You know you’re a parent of twins when…”

 Their responses were OH so true and hilarious!!!
 Check them out below…

 – When you see friends’ pics on Facebook of someone holding their new baby and you’re like, “Where’s the other one?” parent of twins

 – When you take the sick one to the doctor but ask for a double prescription because you don’t want to have to bring the other back.